 By default, the first 5 categories are selected, but you’re able to change the selection of categories on a yearly basis.

 Cashback awarded is capped at S$25 per category per month, up to a maximum of S$125 cashback in total per month.

 More details about the Maybank F&F card can be found here.

 Unlimited Cashback – Citi Cash Back+

 Citi Cash Back+ offers 1.6% cashback on all spending with no spending requirement and no cashback cap, which makes it a great fuss-free card.

-In my opinion, the Citi Cash Back+ and amaze pairing isn’t really worth using because you won’t earn IPs from SGD transactions, and you don’t need the benefit of converting offline transactions to online ones.
+In my opinion, the Citi Cash Back+ and amaze pairing isn’t worth using because you won’t earn IPs from SGD transactions, and you don’t need the benefit of converting offline transactions to online ones.

-If you want to use an unlimited cashback card, I’d recommend you to go with AMEX TCB/UOB Absolute.
+If you want to use an unlimited cashback card, I’d recommend you go with AMEX TCB/UOB Absolute.